-- Assess what the community needs and issues are around alcohol advertising in public places. - Determine whether cities/counties have alcohol-related policies regarding alcohol advertising in public places. - Discuss possible policies to be strengthened or developed with city/county leadership. - The City or County attorney should be engaged in discussions about any potential policy changes. - Develop and implement policies for alcohol advertising in public places that can include: - Restricting advertising on public property; - Adopting zoning restrictions for alcohol advertising; - Limiting television, radio, newspaper, and billboard advertisement; - Banning or restricting alcohol ads in the local media: - Prohibiting ads in the local media to include images and/or statements that portray or encourage intoxication; - Requiring all alcohol ads in the local media to include warnings about the risks of alcohol consumptions; - Setting a maximum for the percentage of total advertising space that alcohol ads can cover in the local media. - Restricting signage on storefronts; - Restricting the size and placement of window advertisements in liquor and convenience stores.
+- o Assess what the community needs and issues are around alcohol advertising in public places. - o Determine whether communities have alcohol-related policies regarding alcohol advertising in public places. - o Discuss possible policies to be strengthened or developed with community leadership. - The City/County Attorney should be engaged in discussions about any potential policy changes. - Develop and implement policies for alcohol advertising in public places that can include: - Restricting advertising on public property; - Adopting zoning restrictions for alcohol advertising; - o Limiting television, radio, newspaper and billboard advertisement; - o Banning or restricting alcohol ads in the local media: - o Prohibiting ads in the local media to include images and/or statements that portray or encourage intoxication; - o Requiring all alcohol ads in the local media to include warnings about the risks of alcohol consumptions; - o Setting a maximum for the percentage of total advertising space that alcohol ads can cover in the local media. - Restricting signage on storefronts; - Restricting the size and placement of window advertisements in liquor and convenience stores.

 - Create a capacity building plan to continually engage strategy stakeholders.
-Some ideas include: - o Build county support for this strategy from community members and law enforcement. - Focus on how alcohol advertising in public places can lead to alcohol-related problems. - Provide regular face-to-face visits to promote the strategy and educate city/county leadership about strengthening alcohol advertising policies. - Attend a Board of Supervisors and/or City Council meeting to discuss the strategy. - Disseminate data briefs or reports related to the strategy to city/county leadership. - Find communities in the county or in a neighboring county with strong policies in place regarding alcohol advertising restrictions in public places and share contact information/details about their policies with city/county leadership. - Once a policy has passed: - Create a plan to educate the community/county about the policy. - Create a plan that will ensure ongoing monitoring of use and enforcement of the policy.
+Some ideas include: - o Build support for this strategy from community members and law enforcement. - Focus on how alcohol advertising in public places can lead to alcohol-related problems. - o Provide regular face-to-face visits to promote the strategy and educate community leadership about strengthening alcohol advertising policies. - o Attend a Board of Supervisors and/or City Council meeting to discuss the strategy. - o Disseminate data briefs or reports related to the strategy to community leadership. - o Find communities in the county or in a neighboring county with strong policies in place regarding alcohol advertising restrictions in public places and share contact information/details about their policies with community leadership. - Once a policy has passed: - o Create a plan to educate the community about the policy. - o Create a plan that will ensure ongoing monitoring of use and enforcement of the policy.